Season 1878/79 opened with the Queen’s Park Sports. The preliminary ties for the 4-a-side

 in the district”.

-Queen’s Park played their last, and probably their worst,
+Queen’s Park played their last, and possibly their worst,

 game of the season on Saturday 10 May 1879.
-The occasion was a Charity Cup first round match played at the
+The occasion was a Glasgow Merchants' Charity Cup first round tie played at the

 Agricultural Showyard in Glasgow Green and the opponents were old rivals Vale

 lose 4-0, the club’s heaviest-ever defeat.
-The game was very rough and Queen’s lost ‘keeper Buchanan with a head
+The Vale goals came from John McDougall (2), J McFarlane and Daniel Paton.
+The game was very rough and Queen’s lost ‘keeper A M Buchanan with a head

-wound in the first half, with centre forward Willie Mackinnon taking over in
+wound and dislocated wrist in the first half, with centre forward Willie Mackinnon taking over in

 goal.
-None of the Queen’s men played to
+None of the Queen’s Park men played to

 Provost thanked the players for their efforts and said that about £300 had been